XenoEmblems/XenoEmblems.github.io/Cagematch/CageMatch.md

 Bootstrap.js for responsiveness.
 Handlebars.js for templating.

-## jQuery Functional Requirements
- Use this section to list some, but not all, of the jQuery methods discovered while working on this project.

 ## Change Log
  11/21/16: First version of the site is uploaded.
 Movie divs were able to populate in the site.